CEED/libCEED/doc/papers/joss/paper.md

 # Acknowledgements

 This research is supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of two U.S. Department of Energy organizations (Office of Science and the National Nuclear Security Administration) responsible for the planning and preparation of a capable exascale ecosystem, including software, applications, hardware, advanced system engineering and early testbed platforms, in support of the nations exascale computing imperative.
+We thank Lawrence Livermore National Laboratory for access to the Lassen and Corona machines.

 # References